FaresFehri10/GameAndBrain/README.md

 - Harshal
 - Moataz
 - Parkshal

-This project is divided into three main parts:
+-This project is divided into three main parts:

 Front-end: User interface built with React.
 Back-end: Server API developed with Django.